 Using hypothes.is, we are annotating a growing knowledge base where you can find a wide range of items ranging from tweets, newspaper and blog articles, reports to preprints and peer-reviewed articles.
 Please liberally mention us on twitter using

 @SciBeh whenever you want to draw our attention to something that could be made part of this knowledge base.
-To learn more, check out this blog post.
+To learn more, please see here.

 “Crisis knowledge management: Reconfiguring the behavioural science community for rapid responding in the COVID–19 crisis”